-If you are reading this Blog, Eric Andrew Wittenberg probably recommended that you invest in the UBS Yield Enhanced Strategy (“UBS-YES”) and lost 20-40% of your original investment in what was supposed to be a “market neutral” investment strategy.
-Despite your UBS Financial Services, Inc. (“UBS”) stockbroker’s representations about the UBS-YES managers ability to “manage risk” and “minimize losses” through its “iron condor” option strategy you still realized substantial losses.
+If you are reading this Blog, Gregory Winston Eknoyan probably recommended that you invest in the UBS Yield Enhanced Strategy (“UBS-YES”) in what was supposed to be a “market neutral” investment strategy.
+Despite your UBS Financial Services, Inc. (“UBS”) stockbroker’s representations about the UBS-YES managers ability to “manage risk” and “minimize losses” through its “iron condor” option strategy you probably realized substantial losses.
 You are not alone because that is just what many other UBS-YES investors have told us about the pitch made to them to invest in the UBS-YES program and their recent experience.

-In fact, according to FINRA’s BrokerCheck website two (2) investors have filed arbitration claims against UBS for its own misrepresentations about and/or mismanagement of the program and/or Mr. Wittenberg’s UBS-YES investment recommendations.
-This is in addition to two prior claims for alleged sales practice violations that were denied and withdrawn.
+In fact, according to FINRA’s BrokerCheck website two (2) investors have filed arbitration claims against UBS for its own misrepresentations about and/or mismanagement of the program and/or Mr. Eknoyan’s UBS-YES investment recommendations.

-Unfortunately, UBS-YES program investors have had the same bad experience twice in the last two years; first, in December 2018 and the first few months of 2019 and then again in March 2020 during the recent COVID 19 stock market crash.
-This is because UBS and the UBS-YES account managers failed to adequately warn investors about the risk and/or managed the strategy in a manner that failed to protect investors from the market volatility.
+Unfortunately, UBS-YES program investors may have had the same bad experience twice in the last two years.
+First, in December 2018 and the first few months of 2019 and again in March 2020 during the recent COVID-19 stock market crash.
+This is because UBS and the UBS-YES account managers may have failed to adequately warn investors about the risk and/or managed the strategy in a manner that failed to protect investors from the market volatility.

 Why did this happen two years in a row?
 One explanation is that volatility in the market created by the unforeseeable market events caused the loss.
-In December 2018 and February 2019, UBS blamed unforeseeable volatility in the market that caused the loss.
-In March 2020 UBS blamed the virus and again, unforeseeable volatility in the market that caused the loss.
 UBS claims it disclosed the fact that extreme volatility could have a negative the “iron condor” option strategy it deployed; the success of that strategy was supposedly dependent upon the price of the S&P 500 Index future contracts staying within certain spreads the managers created in each separately managed account utilizing that strategy.
 But that’s not how investors say the managed account program was generally represented by their financial advisors to them and some UBS financial advisors agree the risks were downplayed to them and consequently their clients.

 After all, the high net worth investors – the so-called “smart money” investors – were not being promised huge returns for investing in the UBS-YES program.
 It was represented as a “low risk” strategy to enhance investors’ returns slightly above the yields in the fixed income market.
 We have heard 3% to 5% was the incremental rate of return touted by many UBS financial advisors.
-Yet, in late 2018, and then again in February 2019, the UBS-YES strategy realized over 20% in losses.
-In March 2020, it has been estimated that investors still in the program suffered another 20% loss when the virus caused market panic and whipsawed the S&P 500 futures contract market.
+Yet, in late 2018, and then again in February 2019, investors in the UBS-YES strategy realized losses.
+In March 2020, we understand investors still in the program suffered more losses when the virus caused market panic and whipsawed the S&P 500 futures contract market.
 The low returns and high risk of the UBS-YES strategy really begs the question: Why would the “smart money” investors take that risk unless the UBS-YES strategy was misrepresented.

 The UBS-YES strategy was run by the team of Matthew Buchsbaum and Scott Rosenberg of Flatiron Partners in the UBS private wealth management division.
-At its peak in 2018, the team purportedly managed close to $5 billion for over 1000 of UBS’ wealthiest clients.
+At its peak in 2018, the team purportedly managed close to $5 billion for over 1000 of UBS’s wealthiest clients.
 You needed a minimum net worth of $5 million and to pay a management fee of 1.75% per annum to be admitted to this exclusive club.
-Interestingly, the fee was not based upon the amount of assets actually traded but the amount of collateral dedicated to the strategy.
-This was a huge incentive to the UBS financial advisors to recommend the strategy and get clients to commit all of the assets in their accounts as collateral (many clients pledged municipal bond portfolios) for the option strategy without fully understanding and accurately explaining to their biggest and best clients the nature, mechanics and risk of the UBS-YES strategy in managed accounts at the brokerage.
+There was a huge incentive to the UBS financial advisors to recommend the strategy and get clients to commit assets in their accounts as collateral (many clients pledged municipal bond portfolios) for the option strategy.

 Contact Us For A Free Initial Consultation With Experienced UBS-YES Investment Attorneys In FINRA Arbitrations